nikolaj-tolkaciov/sourcery-cypress/README.md

 ### 2. Install

-1. (Prerequisites) Install <a href="http://www.oracle.com/technetwork/java/javase/downloads/index.html">JDK</a> and <a href="https://nodejs.org/en/download/">NodeJS</a>
+1. (Prerequisites) Install <a href="https://nodejs.org/en/download/">NodeJS</a>
-2. Navigate to your local repository directory that you selected in _part 1_, click on the address/navigation bar, type 'cmd' and click Enter (or just open your command line/terminal by clicking [Windows] keyboard key, typing "cmd" and then navigate to your local repository directory through the terminal: write ***cd C:/Users/....*** (insert your local repository directory))
+2. Navigate to your local repository directory that you selected in _part 1_, click on the address/navigation bar, type 'cmd' and click Enter (or just open your command line/terminal by clicking [Windows] keyboard key, typing "cmd" and then navigate to your local repository directory through the terminal: write ***cd*** and insert the full (or relative) path of your local repository directory
 3. Run the ***npm run setup*** command

 ### 3. Run tests